Professor Kelvin Lynn

 Kelvin Lynn and researchers from the University of Utah receive $1.88M grant from the Air Force Office of Scientific Research.

-The Institute for Materials Research (formerly, the Center for Materials Research was established at WSU in 1993 to strengthen interdisciplinary collaboration between various faculty members and to facilitate research and education in the area of materials science.
+The Institute for Materials Research (formerly, the Center for Materials Research) was established at WSU in 1993 to strengthen interdisciplinary collaboration between various faculty members and to facilitate research and education in the area of materials science.
 It is under the joint administration of the College of Engineering and Architecture and the College of Arts and Sciences and has grown to include over 25 researchers from various disciplines.

-The Center offers the opportunity for researchers in diverse fields at WSU to connect with funding sources in government and industry to find interdisciplinary answers to advanced materials problems.
+The Institute offers the opportunity for researchers in diverse fields at WSU to connect with funding sources in government and industry to find interdisciplinary answers to advanced materials problems.
 The faculty members at the Center address these research questions with some of today’s most sophisticated scientific equipment.

 Institute of Materials Research

 PO Box 642711

 IMR has received extramural funding from many agencies, some of which are: